You’re a writer, too? Hooray! I always love meeting other writers.

 - Getting into Character by Brandilyn Collins

-- And of course, writer’s markets and current magazines.
+- And of course, writer’s market guides and blogs

 4.)
 Keep making friends.
 Writer’s conferences are a huge investment, but a precious key to getting that publishing door unlocked.
 Editors who won’t take unsolicited manuscripts will consider your proposal if they’ve met you at a conference.
 I met many of my critique partners at writers’ conferences.
 I met authors who gave me insights.
 I met my agent at a writers’ conference.
-Conferences are a way to get around the “Catch-22.”
 And yes, I DO recommend trying to find an agent, because getting in the door as a new writer is increasingly difficult.

 Here’s a list of some of the larger conferences that you might want to look into.
 Each has a different emphasis, but you’re sure to find one that will be helpful.